Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Input Lag Time

-Finding a great TV for gaming is easier than it may sound, as a lot of the reasons a TV works well for everyday programming will also make it work well for gaming.
+Finding great TVs for gaming is easier than it may sound, as a lot of the reasons a TV works well for everyday programming will also make it work well for gaming.
 As long as you have enough connection ports and a low input lag time in the large-screen TV, you should have a solid gaming television.
 And don’t forget that you’re going to use your large-screen television for all kinds of programming, so make sure the unit you pick will have strong features in areas other than gaming.